blessiingab/Alu_launchpad1/README.md

-Your README is already strong.
-I corrected the grammar, improved consistency, fixed a few technical inaccuracies, and polished the wording while keeping your original style and structure.

----

 # ALU LaunchPad

 ALU LaunchPad is a Flutter and Firebase application that connects African Leadership University (ALU) students with internships, freelance work, and project opportunities posted by verified student-led startups within the ALU community.